Arronk/My-Coding-Journey/LogR3.md

 Finished the weekly exercises and videos as well as part a of the psets.
 Can hopefully finish the psets by Friday night.
 The 3rd and 4th probability questions in part a were difficult, I guess I still have a fair bit to learn when it comes to probability calculations.

+## Day 23: 22/11/2018

+### Progress: Worked on MIT 6.00.2x again

+After trying my best with no luck I raised a question on stack overflow for my probability question confusion and within a matter of minutes the reasoning behind the calculation was given back to me.
+I then used the logic to solve the final one and I think I'm relatively happy with my understanding now.
+Worked tonight on PartB and after a bit of trial and error managed to finish Q1 of 5